Is Ethical and Sustainable AI Possible?

 This image was not generated by AI.
 An actual artist was paid actual money to license it.

 In this post, we explore several challenges to achieving more ethical and sustainable AI practices in your marketing.
-We also share several ideas on how to use AI tools more responsibly.
+We also share some ideas on how to use AI tools more responsibly.

 Marketing technology evangelists—including a rapidly growing number of startups—promise an AI-driven utopia that will revolutionize our products and services and change how we market them.
 Unfortunately, this vision is marred by ethics and sustainability challenges with serious implications for humans and the planet.